eillanrt/eillanrt.github.io/content/posts/what-is-this.md

 I will add a Reader's Discretion at the top of a post if I find it necessary.

 ## Copyright
-This blog is licensed under a [Creative Commons Attribution-NonCommercial 4.0 International License](https://creativecommons.org/licenses/by-nc/4.0/).
+This work is licensed under a [Creative Commons Attribution-NonCommercial 4.0 International License](https://creativecommons.org/licenses/by-nc/4.0/).

 # Feedback and Suggestions